zetanumbers/posts/myosotis.md

 could be simplified, given that **owner of a value transitively must also satisfy these requirements**, leaving us with just **the value has to not own itself**.
-Also reminding you that `'static` values can be moved into static context like static variables, which lifetime exceedes lifetime of a program's execution itself, so consider that analogous to calling `std::process::abort()` before `'static` ends.
+Also reminding you that `'static` values can be moved into static context like static variables, which lifetime exceeds lifetime of a program's execution itself, so consider that analogous to calling `std::process::abort()` before `'static` ends.